ninocaduff/DSF-Project/README.md

 Predicting NO2 Concentrations in Zurich

-Our project is centered around developing a predictive model to estimate daily NO2 concentrations along Rosengartenstrasse in Zurich.
-This bustling urban area, historically considered for the Rosengartentunnel project, presents a unique opportunity to analyze and predict air quality in response to varying traffic conditions and environmental factors.
+Our project is centered around developing a predictive model to estimate daily NO2 concentrations along streets in Zurich.

 The primary goal is to create a regression-based machine learning model that can reliably forecast NO2 levels.
 By using daily NO2 concentration data as our target variable, we aim to establish a correlation with a range of independent variables from separate datasets, including traffic metrics, weather conditions, seasonal and daily variations, humidity, and concentrations of other air pollutants.
 This project seeks to demonstrate how such a model can be a vital tool for policymakers, offering insights into the potential air quality impacts of urban planning decisions.